Shrek (franchise): Shrek in the Swamp Karaoke Dance Party (2001)

 Shrek in the Swamp Karaoke Dance Party is a three-minute musical short film included on home media releases of Shrek.
 It takes place during the last scene of Shrek (before Shrek and Fiona leave on their honeymoon), with the film's characters performing a medley of modern pop songs.
 Most of the voice cast from the film reprise their roles, with the exception of Eddie Murphy, who is replaced by Mark Moseley as Donkey.

 Shrek 4-D (2003)

 Shrek 4-D, also known as Shrek 3-D, Shrek 4D Adventure, Shrek's Never Before Seen Adventure, and The Ghost of Lord Farquaad, is a 4-D film/ride at various theme parks around the world.
-It premiered in 2003 at Universal Studios Florida, and was released on DVD.
+It premiered in 2003 at Universal Studios Hollywood, Universal Studios Florida, and Universal Studios Japan, and was released on DVD the following year.
 The short takes place right after the first Shrek film.
 Lord Farquaad returns from the dead to kidnap Princess Fiona and it is up to Shrek and Donkey to rescue her.
+The ride also opened at Warner Bros.
+Movie World in Australia on 2005, Movie Park Germany in 2008, and Universal Studios Singapore in 2010.